Elara Caring Data Breach Exposes Social Security Numbers

 Once Elara learned of the breach from its vendor, the company launched an investigation to determine what information was involved and to identify which patients were affected.

-The types of information exposed in the breach included medical records and Social Security numbers.
+The types of information exposed in the breach included names, addresses, dates of birth, medical records, health insurance information and Social Security numbers.

 The company mailed out notification letters to affected individuals on May 12, 2026.